Zaldaas/College-Database-Website/README.md

 ## Database Creation:
 Initially, SQL scripts (create_tables.sql and insert_data.sql) were written to create the tables and populate them with sample data.
 The create_tables.sql script defined the structure of each table, specifying primary keys and foreign keys to enforce relationships.
 The insert_data.sql script inserted sample records into each table.

-Now, the database schema was created using Laravel, and is dynamically updated using REST APIs.
+Now, the database is created using XAMPP and MySQL.
+The schema is created using Laravel, and is dynamically updated using REST APIs.

 ## PHP and HTML Web Interface: